AnthonyCxx/Notes-and-Writeups/C/Data Types/Structures.md

 ## Structs within Structs
 Structures can contain other structs as one of their members.
 As C does not have inheritance, C often uses composition is mimic inheritance; however, this only goes so far as
 C does not have abstract structs nor virtual methods (or methods at all for that matter).
-If you find yourself using structs within structs constantly, you really should be writing the project in C++.
+If you find yourself using structs within structs constantly, you might want to consider writing the project in C++.
 ```C
 #include <stdio.h>